toscm/simulatr/README.md

 ````

-User can call a simplified version of constant_batch_effect. if users define b = 2, then samples will be randomly assigned to 2 different batches.
+User can call a simplified version of constant_batch_effect.
+If users define b = 2, then samples will be randomly assigned to 2 different batches.

 ```R
 simulatr::simulate_dataset( n = 5,